-300 years on from the original Longitude Prize, we’ve launched a new prize for a new century, and we want YOU to try and solve it.
+300 years on from the original Longitude Prize, we’ve launched a new prize for a new century.

-300 years on from the original Longitude Prize, we launched a new prize for a new century, and YOU chose Antibiotics to be the focus of Longitude Prize.
+300 years on from the original Longitude Prize, we launched a new prize for a new century, and the British public chose Antibiotics to be the focus of Longitude Prize.

 The challenge is to create a cost-effective, accurate, rapid, and easy-to-use test for bacterial infections that will allow health professionals worldwide to administer the right antibiotics at the right time.